hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ##### Restricting Cardinality

-Cardinality is only restricted where there is an agreed minimum data quality requirement for a supported element (i.e. element labelled _Must Support_) .
+Cardinality is only restricted where there is an agreed minimum data quality requirement for a supported element (i.e. element labelled _Must Support_).
 For example, in AU Core profiles of clinical resources the following are made mandatory (minimum cardinality is > 0):
 * reference to the patient
 * the core clinical concept e.g. `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`

-AU Core does not prohibit elements or extensions (i.e. cardinality 0..0), as removing elements restricts the opportunities for downstream IGs and applications to define their own business rules.
+AU Core does not prohibit (cardinality 0..0) elements or extensions, as removing elements restricts the opportunities for downstream IGs and applications to define their own business rules.

 AU Core profiles include conditional cardinality constraints (defined using [invariants](general-guidance.html#use-of-invariants)), which are:
 * inherited from the FHIR standard e.g. [AU Core Condition](StructureDefinition-au-core-condition.html) inherits invariant con-5: Condition.clinicalStatus SHALL NOT be present if verification Status is entered-in-error